Have you ever tried SEO in the battle with anti-vaxxers? Most common SEO mistakes of the pro-vaccination websites

 Lowest Quality Pages have earned their unique name by not providing expertise, authoritative and trustworthy information.

-How to apply SEO to your medical content and get on the top of the search results?
+How to apply SEO to your medical content creation and get on the top of the search results?

 Let’s begin with the first dose of medical SEO.

 According to Google, SEO (Search Engine Optimization) is the process of including content on your site that has the potential to improve its visibility to search engines and their users .
 In other words, it can help your site appear more often in relevant search results.
 As your SEO becomes better and more adequate, your website’s status is valued higher by the engine.
 Consequently, you rank higher in the searches.
 To rephrase it, it is more likely that a user will find your site as a relevant source of information and visit it.

 Why do you have to invest in your medical SEO?